Kitsioschr/portfolio/data-science/README.md

 - scikit-learn for machine learning,
 - statsmodels for statistical analysis.

-  More informatio on the ``Associate Data Scientist in Python'' career track can be found in the track's website.
+  More informatio on the *Associate Data Scientist in Python* career track can be found in the track's website.

 ### DataCamp Portfolio